cjonvel/granite-4-agents-crewai/README.md

 * **Flexible Web Search**: Agents use the Open WebUI search API, integrating the search engine of your choice by following the  [Configuration guide](https://docs.openwebui.com/category/web-search).
 As an example, you can easily create a account on [tavily](https://app.tavily.com/home) with a GitHub or Google account and use tavily api key in Open Web UI, but please not you are limited in number of calls.

  - **Tavily**: For example for Tavily, find your api key on Tavily home page.
 Then open your Open WebUI on [http://localhost:8080](http://localhost:8080) and in the bottom left corner, click `kermit` and open the `Settings` menu.
-On the bottom left of the panel, click the grey `Admin panel` menu.
+On the bottom left of the panel, click the grey `Admin settings` menu.
 Click on `Web Search` then :
     - toggle the button to activate the search
     - in select engine, select `tavily`
     - in `Tavily API Key` paste your key